Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Application of Quantum Switch to Grover Search Algorithm

 In this framework, we measure the basis $\{\ket{+}, \ket{-}\}$ at the end of every iteration.
 The state of the system at the end of the first iteration is given by,

 Here, $\xi$ in the subscript denotes the stepwise switched channel framework.
-If we substitute $t$ as $0$, in (\ref{fourier_measured_1}), it yields the same results as \cite{ebler_enhanced_2018}, which uses completely depolarizing channels for demonstrating enhancement in communication.
-But in the case of Grover’s search algorithm, we will consider t as the variable parameter for our analysis later.
-The density matrix after measurement in the basis $\{\ket{+}, \ket{-}\}$ is given by \ref{eqn:switched1_noisy_grover_evolve_M},
+If we substitute $t$ as $0$, in eq.(\ref{fourier_measured_1}), it yields the same results as \cite{ebler_enhanced_2018}, which uses completely depolarizing channels for demonstrating enhancement in communication.
+However, in the case of Grover's search algorithm, we will consider t as a variable noise parameter for our analysis.
+The density matrix after measurement in the basis $\{\ket{+}, \ket{-}\}$ is given by eq.(\ref{eqn:switched1_noisy_grover_evolve_M}),

 where,

 and